How Mindfulness Practice Cultivates Metacognition

 - Is what I am doing right now an example of my authentic self?

 - What is each part of my body feeling right now?

 - What emotions am I feeling right now?

-Speaking of journaling, cathartic writing is a powerful example of expressing your metacognitions regarding your thoughts about your daily experiences, your inner life, and how you write your “life script.”
-For the practice of developing metacognition we want to focus our journal on the present moment and that means that after we’ve written something, we’ve already moved to a new present moment.
-Some people experience a pressure to get everything they experience in ALL moments written down.
-This is simply unrealistic as there are infinite moments streaming by; just stay with whatever catches your attention, then move to the next moment’s experience.
-If you find yourself writing about your experiences from earlier in the day, or about things that may happen in the future, make sure that you capture your thoughts and feelings in the present moment as you contemplate those non-here-and-now moments.
+Cathartic writing can be a powerful way to express your metacognition regarding your thoughts about your daily experiences, your inner life, and how you write your “life script.”
+Focus on the present moment when journaling.
+Stay with whatever catches your attention and move to the next moment’s experience.
+If you find yourself writing about experiences from earlier in the day or about things that may happen in the future, make sure to capture your thoughts and feelings in the present moment as you contemplate those non-here-and-now moments.

 Remember that cultivating metacognition is a process of practice and patience.
 You will gradually notice progress.